"en"> The Panama Papers Connection — Epstein's Offshore Architecture | RS Taylor

 The federal investigation — built on the testimony of more than forty victims, assembled by federal agents over years — was shelved.
 The victims were not told.

 To justify this agreement, prosecutors presented a financial exhibit documenting the scope of the misconduct.
-That exhibit documented one hundred and twenty-two thousand dollars.
+That exhibit documented one hundred and seventy-two thousand dollars.
 The Amador expert report, subsequently court-certified, documents fifty-four point seven million.

 The gap between these two figures is the gap between what the prosecution said and what the documents show.